mksadoughi/pybearing/README.md

 ```python
 model.fit(processed_data, validation_ratio, learning_rate, num_classes, training_epochs, batch_size, display_step, model_dir)
 ```
-By running the above code the trained model will be save as "ckpt" in the directory defined as model_dir.
+By running the above code the trained model will be save as ```ckpt``` in the directory defined as model_dir.

-The trained model can be used for fault detation using a new set of vibration data.
+The trained model can be used for fault detecion using a new set of vibration data.

 Similar to explained before, we can  load the testing data or generate new vibration data using the following lines of codes.